Edvard Emile Langberg

-Edvard Emile Langberg also known in Spanish as Emilio Langberg was a Danish-Mexican general who served in Mexico's military during the mid 19th-Century.
+Edvard Emile Langberg (1810-1866) also known in Spanish as Emilio Langberg was a Danish-Mexican general who served in Mexico's military during the mid 19th-Century.
 He participated in the various coups that the government experienced in the era, and defended his adopted country during the Mexican American War.
 During the War of Reform, he fought on the side of the liberals, and during the Second French Intervention in Mexico he joined the Second Mexican Empire and was eventually killed in action during the Battle of Guadeloupe in Ures, Sonora.

-Early Military Career
+Early military career

 Edvard was born in Copenhagen, Denmark in 1810 as the son of Knud Engelbreth and Birgette (Jacobsen) Langberg.
 He was a notable violinist and had studied law.
 At the invitation of his brother Ludvig, who lived in Mexico, he emigrated to Mexico in 1835 from Hamburg via New Orleans.
 When he arrived in Mexico he soon became known in the social and political circles of the capital of the Republic.
 General Antonio López de Santa Anna put him in the Mexican Army with the rank of captain.
 In late 1841, he entered the faculty of the Military College of Chapultepec and was commander of a company of students.
 He was promoted to lieutenant colonel in 1845 and on December, he pronounced himself in San Luis Potosí with General Mariano Paredes y Arrillaga.
 In mid 1846, he also participated in the military coup led by General Mariano Salas, fought in the Mexican–American War in the battles of Buena Vista and the Valley of Mexico, and was promoted to colonel.

 During the Mexican–American War, he was an officer under the command of General Gabriel Valencia in Ciudad Tula and in Ciudad Victoria.
 He also participated under the command of General José de Urrea in guerrilla-style fighting against American forces in Marín, Agua Negra, and Cerralvo in Nuevo León.
 These military raids were to cut off American supply lines and to assist General Santa Anna in his moves against General Zachary Taylor in 1847.
 Near Mexico City he fought in the battles of Contreras and Churubusco.
 He was decorated for his services in the fight against the Americans.

 In 1848 he was a Political Chief of Paso del Norte and in that same year he became commissioner to the State of Chihuahua with the position of inspector of Military Colonies that gave him the character of second chief of the general command; he organized the new line in accordance with the Treaty of Guadalupe Hidalgo and returned to the interior in early 1854.